What to Know about Hair Loss During Pregnancy

 In short, yes.

-Pregnancy can affect your hair in all sorts of different ways – including making it thinner or fall out.
+Pregnancy can affect your hair in all sorts of different ways—including making it thinner or fall out.

-And that’s all thanks to your hormones.
+And that’s all down to your hormones.

 When you’re pregnant, your estrogen and progesterone hormones start pumping hard.